How Colorado Addresses Spousal Maintenance (Alimony)

 It is important, too, for individuals engaged in spousal support matters to work closely with an attorney.
 Simply put, a knowledgeable and experienced lawyer can ensure that your interests are asserted — and your rights protected — at every step.
-To learn more, reach out to the legal team at Susan Fuller & Associates, P.C.
+To learn more, reach out to the legal team at Fuller & Ahern, P.C.
 We’ve helped countless individuals in Parker and throughout the Denver metro area resolve their spousal maintenance matters.
 We’re uniquely positioned to help you, too.

 A Brief History Of Colorado’s Spousal Support Guidelines

 In 2013, concerned by an increasing trend in inconsistent maintenance awards among the state’s district courts, the Colorado Legislature enacted advisory maintenance guidelines to promote more consistency, fairness and equity statewide in maintenance awards.